JDM95aus/OpenSource-TerraCore/Trademark.md

-# TerraCore™ Trademark Policy
+# OpenSourceTerraCore™ Trademark Policy

 ## 📜 Introduction

-The name **TerraCore™** and associated logos (collectively, the "TerraCore Marks") are trademarks used to identify the open-source solar food synthesis project and its associated goods, services, and community.
+The name **OpenSourceTerraCore™** and associated logos (collectively, the "OpenSourceTerraCore Marks") are trademarks used to identify the open-source solar food synthesis project and its associated goods, services, and community.

 This policy outlines how you may and may not use the TerraCore Marks.
 The goal is to protect the integrity of the project while encouraging community participation and adoption.